 In this case, it’s not only the size that matters but the type, as well.
 Oven cleaning is not simply spraying your oven with a cleaning solution and wiping it off.
 It involves the disassembly of the whole oven in order to clean it thoroughly.
 Some ovens disassemble easier than others so the type of oven you have would affect the price.
 And, of course, size is included in the equation.

 Cleaning isn’t as simple as most people seem to think.
-And cleaning pricing isn’t always a straightforward process.
+And cleaning services pricing isn’t always a straightforward process.
 Sometimes, there are bad actors who use less than honourable practices in order to get more work and you should be aware of such practices.

 At the end of the day, most attempts at lowering prices translate to a loss of quality, security, and customer care.
 Even more, this creates an environment where the lowest bidders are rewarded.
 All of this affects you, but you only find out about it once you’ve been burned.